-- > PLANNING the operation is in its initial planning phase, - LOCKING the operation is setting locks, - EXECUTING the operation is currently executing one of the planned steps.
+PLANNING the operation is in its initial planning phase.

+LOCKING the operation is setting locks,

+EXECUTING the operation is currently executing one of the planned steps.

-If the functions executing rollback operations cannot use a dblink connection (extension not installed, missing or incorrect connection parameters,...), the emaj_rollback_activity() does not return any rows.
+If the functions executing rollback operations cannot use dblink connections (extension not installed, missing or incorrect connection parameters,...), the emaj_rollback_activity() does not return any rows.